 Professor of Experimental Psychopathology, University of Oxford, Wellcome Trust Principal Research Fellow

-Theme lead: Precision psychological treatments
+Theme lead: Precision psychological therapies

 Phone: 01865 618600